friendly/milestoneR/README.md

 (`milestone`) contains information regarding each of the items considered a milestone in the history of data visualization.
 These are linked to other tables (e.g., `author`, `reference`, `mediaitem`) by unique (primary) keys: `mid` is the key for a given milestones item.

+Each milestones item is coarsely classified in two tables:

+* `subject` indicates the substantive context of the milestones event, with categories "Physical", "Mathematical", "Human", "Other".

+* `aspect` indicates the role this event played in the history of data visualization, with categories "Cartography", "Statistics & Graphics", "Technology", "Other".

+In addition, there is a freeform `keyword` table listing keywords or terms attached to milestones items.

-Other supporting tables (e.g., `milestone2aspect`) provide for convenient lookups of descriptors of these milestones items (subject, aspect, keyword).
+Other supporting tables (e.g., `milestones2subject`, `milestone2aspect`) provide for convenient lookups of descriptors of these milestones items (subject, aspect, keyword) using the milestones id (`mid`) as the key.

 ![Milestones database schema](man/figures/database-schema.png)